a-magdy200/would-you-rather/README.md

 Production mode, you can run:

+*Run this command using bash not windows command line*
 ### `yarn build` the script will build the react app, and start the express server automatically

 Builds the app for production to the `build` folder.